simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

    be exposed to a defined list of hosts.
 If you are connecting to Grafana from anything other than the localhost, a user name and password is required for authentication.
 Both LDAP and local database users are supported.
+By default, only an admin account is created.

--  **Syslog over Stunnel:**  The default behavior in SIMP is to encrypt syslog traffic over Stunnel.
-This remains the case with Logstash.
+   SIMP will automatically generate that password.

+-  **Syslog over Stunnel:**  The default behavior in SIMP is to encrypt syslog traffic using native TLS in rsyslog.
+The logstash syslog configuration is setup to listen on a stunnel port, which then forwards to the local logstash syslog listener.
 Unencrypted traffic is also supported for network devices.

 -  **Limiting Web Actions:**  The Grafana module restricts what HTTP commands a user can perform on the Elasticsearch data store.
 Full